block-core/blockcore/Documentation/contributing.md

 Porting Files from Other Projects
 ---------------------------------

-There are many good algorithms implemented in other languages that would benefit the Stratis project.
+There are many good algorithms implemented in other languages that would benefit the Blockcore project.
 The rules for porting a Java file to C# , for example, are the same as would be used for copying the same file, as described above.

 Contributing
 ------------

-By contributing to this repository, you agree to license your work under the [Stratis](https://github.com/stratisproject/StratisBitcoinFullNode/blob/master/LICENSE) license unless specified otherwise at the top of the file itself.
+By contributing to this repository, you agree to license your work under the [Blockcore](https://github.com/block-core/blockcore/blob/master/LICENSE) license unless specified otherwise at the top of the file itself.
 Any work contributed where you are not the original author must contain its license header with the original author(s) and source.